 - -AprintAllQualifiers, -AprintVerboseGenerics, -Anomsgtext, -AdumpOnErrors -AexceptionLineSeparator Amount of detail in messages; see Section 36.12.1. - -Adetailedmsqtext Format of diagnostic messages; see Section 36.12.2. - -Aignorejdkastub, -ApermitMissingJdk, -AparseAllJdk, -AstubDebug Stub and JDK libraries; see Section 36.12.3. - -Afilenames, -Ashowchecks, -AshowWpiFailedInferences Progress tracing; see Section 36.12.4. - -AoutputArgsToFile Output the compiler command-line arguments to a file.
 Useful when the command line is generated and executed by a tool, such as a build system.
 This produces a standalone command line that can be executed independently of the tool that generated it (such as a build system).
 That command line makes it easier to reproduce, report, and debug issues.
 For example, the command line can be modified to enable attaching a debugger.
-See Section 36.12.5. - -Aflowdotdir, -Averbosecfg, -Acfgviz Draw a visualization of the CFG (control flow graph); see Section 36.12.6. - -AresourceStats, -AatfDoNotCache, -AatfCacheSize Miscellaneous debugging options; see Section 36.12.7. - -Aversion Print the Checker Framework version. - -AprintGitProperties Print information about the git repository from which the Checker Framework was compiled.
+See Section 36.12.5. - -Aflowdotdir, -Averbosecfg, -Acfgviz Draw a visualization of the CFG (control flow graph); see Section 36.12.6. - -AresourceStats, -AatfDoNotCache, -AatfCacheSize Miscellaneous debugging options; see Section 36.12.7. - -AslowTypecheckingSeconds=N Print a warning for any program construct, such as a method or class, whose type-checking takes more than N seconds (default 45).
+Often, generic type inference is the slowest part of type-checking, and you can significantly speed up type-checking by explicitly writing a few generic type arguments. - -Aversion Print the Checker Framework version. - -AprintGitProperties Print information about the git repository from which the Checker Framework was compiled.